heisenberg3945/ebootLoader/README.md

 # ebootLoader
-Simple program that loads "ebootGTA.bin" from /data
+Simple program that loads a user selected executable